Meet the extraordinary musicians who travel from across the region and beyond to create unforgettable performances with North State Symphony.

 Sponsor:

-Bobba Family Fund
+Sponsor: Bobba Family Fund

 James Pytko is an avid performer and educator in the SF Bay Area.
 He is the Principal Clarinet of the North State Symphony, the Second/Bass Clarinet of Opera San Jose, the Second Clarinet of the Monterey Symphony, and the Clarinetist with Avenue Winds, a woodwind quintet.
 James has also performed with San Francisco Symphony, San Francisco Ballet, San Francisco Opera, Chrysalis Orchestra, Trinity Alps Music Festival, Modesto Symphony, Symphony San Jose, West Bay Opera, Townsend Opera, Fresno Grand Opera, Symphony Napa Valley, Sphinx Symphony, Berkeley Symphony, Monterey Symphony, Ensemble Miknawooj, Santa Cruz Symphony, Espressivo Ensemble, Vallejo Symphony and many other Bay Area Ensembles.
 In addition to his busy performance schedule, he also proudly works for the American Federation of Musicians Local 6 as their Financial Assistant.
-James has taught clarinet at CSU Stanislaus and UC Santa Cruz and has also given masterclasses around the country. y.
-He received his Bachelor of Music and Artist Diploma from
+James has taught clarinet at CSU Stanislaus and UC Santa Cruz and has also given masterclasses around the country.
+He received his Bachelor of Music and Artist Diploma from the College-Conservatory of Music at the University of Cincinnati.
+His primary teachers were

 Richie Hawley, Carmine Campione, Scott Andrews, and Naomi Drucker.